SocialTensor/vanatensor-satya-poc/README.md

 ## Building and Releasing

-This template includes a GitHub Actions workflow that automatically:
+This includes a GitHub Actions workflow that automatically:

 1. Builds a Docker image with your code
 2. Creates a Gramine-shielded container (GSC) image